akhmadgibran/akhmadgibran/README.md

 ### Hi there 👋
-You can call me Lie!
+You can call me Wylie or Nabil!

 - 🌱 I’m currently learning to become Full-Stack Web Developer
 - 💬 Ask me about Code, Games, Anime, and Manga